dmolina/DaemonMode.jl/README.md

 - If one process ask for close the Daemon, it will wait until all clients have been finished.

-The main drawback is that the output can be send to the last task.
-We are working on that.
+The main drawback is that the @show and logs in console can be send to the last task.

 # Features